andrewbaxter/spaghettinuum/readme/guide_identities.md

 - Create a local identity

-  Run `spagh identity new-local me.spagh`
+  Run `spagh identity new-local my.ident`

-  This will create a new identity at `me.spagh` and print out the id of the identity.
+  This will create a new identity at `my.ident` and print out the id of the identity.

   The id of the identity (like `yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r`) is used for lookups and can be used as a DNS name when suffixed with `.s` (ex: `yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r.s`).

 - Get the id of a local identity

-  Run `spagh identity show-local me.spagh`
+  Run `spagh identity show-local my.ident`

   This will print the id of the identity again